-We’ve all done it, we’ve all used Google to find images and we’ve all slapped those pictures into presentations, lab reports and posters.
-What most of us don’t realize though is that most of the pictures we find on Google are protected by Copyright.
-We could have long discussions about things like “fair use” and citations but the bottom line is that there is only one way to make sure you are not violating any Copyright laws when using images from the internet: Use your own images or use Creative Commons images and cite them correctly.
+We’ve all done it, we’ve all used Google to find images and then stuck those pictures into presentations, lab reports and posters.
+If it’s on Google I can just use it, right?
+Wrong!
+What most of us don’t realize is that most of the pictures we find on Google are protected by Copyright.
+We could have long discussions about things like “fair use” and citing sources but the bottom line is that there is only one way to make sure you are not violating any Copyright laws when using images from the internet: Use Creative Commons images and attribute them correctly.
+Alternatively you can always use your own images.

 That sounds like a lot of work!

 It might sound like a lot of work but it doesn’t have to be.
-There are some great resources out there to help you find and correctly cite images you find online.
-Have a look at the different options, give them a try and see which one best suits your needs.
+There are some great resources out there to help you find and correctly attributing images you find online.
+Have a look at the different options, give them a try and see which one works for you.

 1. Photos For Class